We've been featured in:

 Read on to learn more about the missed fracture compensation amount that you could potentially receive, or contact our team of advisors to find out if you are eligible to claim.

-How Might A Fracture Be Missed?
+How Could A Fracture Be Misdiagnosed?

 In order to claim missed fracture compensation, you need to be able to support your claim with evidence.
 There are various ways you could do this, the evidence you will need will depend on your specific claim.
 However, here are a few general examples: